 5th Anniversary of the Freedmen’s Bureau Project

 Many of these records were brought to light thanks to the work of volunteers in their participation of the Freedmen’s Bureau project.
-Five years ago today, FamilySearch made the announcement to begin a national wide effort to index these works.
+Six years ago, FamilySearch made the announcement to begin a national wide effort to index these works.

 Searching the Freedmen’s Bureau Records